 When everyone was playing the advertising game, Sam Parr of The Hustle was building a 2 million+ subscriber email list that covers startup land and fascinating topics.
 The writing is fun and playful, and their reader engagement is unbelievable, getting over 10 million monthly impressions.
 Startups know if The Hustle writes about them, their traffic will likely spike.
 That’s why this is the best podcast for startups.

 Kurt Workman is the founder of Owlett, a wearable startup focused on infant health.
 The company was the first of its kind to focus on the infant wearable market.
 Owlett had an estimated $20 million in revenue in 2016, and $25 million in 2017.
 Workman explains the challenges in product design for a market that gives you no feedback and provides a major usability challenge.
 Babies.

 Courtney Reum, Founder of M13

-Not only is Courtney Reum the successful co-founder of M13, he was also labeled one of Goldman Sachs Builders Innovators, launching Under Armour and Vitamin Water.
-He also founded his own startup Veeve, an organic alcohol company, which sold to Luxco in 2016.
-Today, M13 works with iconic brands like Pinterest, Ring, Lyft at others.
+Not only is Courtney Reum the successful co-founder of M13, he was also labeled one of Goldman Sachs’ Builders Innovators, launching Under Armour and Vitamin Water.
+He also founded his own startup called Veeve, an organic alcohol company, which sold to Luxco in 2016.
+Today, M13 works with iconic brands like Pinterest, Ring, Lyft and others.

-Nate Quigley co-founded of Chatbooks.
-This service cleverly merges the ease of digital smartphone photos, with the aesthetic shared experience of printed paper photobooks.
+Nate Quigley co-founded Chatbooks.
+This service cleverly merges the ease of digital smartphone photos with the aesthetic experience of printed paper photobooks.
 Users create their own photo book subscription, mailed to their door every month.
-No editing, no photoshop, and no layout work, making him the perfect guest for the best podcast for startups.
+No editing, no photoshop, and no layout work makes him the perfect guest for the best podcast for startups.